 To meet the deadlines, candidates must submit the application form, the application requirements, and the $60 application fee through the Law School Admission Council website.
 Applications submitted to LSAC for transmission to this law school will be considered post-marked on the day they are electronically submitted.

-NOTE: The August 29, 2020 LSAT/LSAT Flex is the last exam considered for early decision.
+NOTE: The September 2022 LSAT is the last exam considered for early decision.

-- Regular Admission process recommended application deadline: January 15, 2021
+- Regular Admission process prioirty consideration deadline: January 15, 2023

 We recommend that candidates complete their file by January 15.
 All applications submitted and completed by March 10 will be reviewed during the regular admission process.